Groovy

 Access application language constant

-Returns the value that the application language constant has for the default portal language.
-Replace "APP_CONST_NAME" in the example script with the name of the desired language constant.
+Returns the value that the application language constant has in the portal standard language.
+In the example script, replace "APP_CONST_NAME" with the name of the desired language constant.

 Snippet